ManojBR105/Teensy-4.0_digital_parallel_read-write/README.md

  |    16    | 43ns|
  |    24    | 70ns|

-Once again Speed of 16-bit and 24-bit speed can be improved to 23ns and 43ns by using pins on the backside of the board(24,25,26,27 to be specific).
+Once again Speed of 16-bit and 24-bit speed can be improved to 23ns and 43ns by using pins on the backside of the board(24,25,26,27 to be specific).<br/>
 *The speed is calculated by executing the instruction 1000 times and measuring the time taken It might not be accurate.
-I would like to see if anyone can probe the pins with oscilloscope and measure the speed,
+I would like to see if anyone can probe the pins with oscilloscope and measure the speed.